 The small volume of the droplets makes them an ideal candidate for performing nucleic acid amplification.
 The droplet confinement acts as the PCR (Polymerase Chain Reaction) chamber and contains the PCR reagents.
 The droplets will then undergo the thermal cycles necessary for the polymerase chain reaction.

 Digital droplet PCR (ddPCR) has been shown to be more accurate than regular qPCR while using the same reagents.
 Briefly, the technique involves segregating the sample into many small pieces followed by a thermal cycling process and statistical analysis of the results.
 The nature of ddPCR necessitates many parallel assays for high accuracy.
 Conventional 384 well-plates are common tools in this regard.
 However, droplet microfluidics, with its capacity for ultra-high droplet generation, has empowered the technique by unprecedented throughput.
 Thousands of droplets serve as the microchambers for the small pieces of DNA.
 The result can simply be read out by counting either visually or using image analysis softwares.

 Bulk emulsification procedures had long been the conventional method for producing microspheres.
 The bulk approaches, however, produce highly polydisperse droplets.
 Microfluidic technology has attracted a lot of attention for producing functional materials.
 Droplet microfluidic chips are capable of generating an extremely wide range of droplets that can undergo polymerization to generate microparticles.
 The sizes vary from several microns to hundreds of microns at ~kHz generation frequencies.

 Countless number of hydrogel beads with various sizes have been made with droplet microfluidic technology.
 The list is not exhaustive but includes PLGA, Agarose, PEG, Alginate, Matrigel, RGD, Collagen, etc.

-The chips can be modified to make more advanced particles such as Janus particles (particles with two different materials) and core-shell particles (double emulsions)
+The microfluidic chips can fabricated to make more advanced particles such as Janus particles (particles with two different materials) and core-shell particles (double emulsions)